James Gowans (architect): Gowanbank

 In 1842-62, James Gowans re-modelled a plain, c.1820 farmhouse belonging to his mason-father, Walter Gowans.
 He extended it into a tight U-plan and transformed its character.
-A plain roof is modulated by rows of hungry corbels, tall ashlar chimneystacks and a gradual change in stone from coarse masonry to random rubble.
+A plain roof is modulated by rows of hungry corbels, tall ashlar chimney stacks and a gradual change in stone from coarse masonry to random rubble.
 More interesting are the steading, cartshed, dairy and cottage, in more mature Gowans style; panelled façade, the rubble completely variegated, different coloured, each stone in its allotted bed.
 Chimneys are random rubble within panelling.
-The house at the east end of the byre bears the inscription Heb 111:4 - For every house is builded by some man; but he that built all things is God.
+The house at the east end of the byre bears the inscription Heb 111:4 - For every house is built by some man; but he that built all things is God.
 Eccles, 11:4 1 August 1862.
 Gowans' rigorous 2 ft module underpins everything.

 The house became the farmhouse to a farm of declining viability.
 By the 1990s, the house was poorly maintained and the steading buildings were abandoned.
-West Lothian Council's newly-established Lowland Crofting scheme provided a solution, with permission for eleven new houses at Craigengall at the other end of the farm, granted on condition the house and steading buildings were released for restoration, and a third of the farmland put into woods walks and wildlife for community benefit.
+West Lothian Council's newly-established Lowland Crofting scheme provided a solution, with permission for eleven new houses at Craigengall at the other end of the farm, granted on condition the house and steading buildings were released for restoration and a third of the farmland put into woods walks and wildlife for community benefit.
 Compare also Blackburn House.

 The steading buildings were restored in the 1990s as five houses by local architects William A Cadell & Douglas Davidson.